-- Claims that are not based on scientific evidence. - Claims that suggest, indicate, represent or imply that the product is useful or effective to treat or heal any disease or physiological disorder. - Claims that medical or health associations endorse the product with advertising or marketing purposes. - Claims that promote the excessive consumption of any product. - Claims that are contrary to the healthy intake habits set in public policies. - Claims that affirm that the product by itself is sufficient to substitute any principal meal, or is sufficient to substitute the advisable energy and nutrients intake. - Claims that suggest or express that the intake of product will grant extraordinary skills once it is taken.
+- Claims that are not based on scientific evidence - Claims that suggest, indicate, represent, or imply that the product is useful or effective to treat or heal any disease or physiological disorder - Claims that medical or health associations endorse the product with advertising or marketing purposes - Claims that promote the excessive consumption of any product - Claims that are contrary to the healthy intake habits set in public policies - Claims that affirm that the product by itself is sufficient to substitute any principal meal or is sufficient to substitute the advisable energy and nutrients intake - Claims that suggest or express that the intake of product will grant extraordinary skills once it is taken

 The nutritional information table must include only the claim of mandatory nutrients and optional nutrients.
-The nutrients claim must be done on a numeric basis, and must be made per 100 grams of food or portion, in the case of solids or semi-solids, and per 100 ml per product or portion in the case of liquids.
+The nutrients claim must be done on a numeric basis and must be made per 100 grams of food or portion, in the case of solids or semi-solids, and per 100 ml per product or portion in the case of liquids.

 Colombia's food labeling regulation also establishes the way labeling should be displayed and the appropriate wording to be used, especially in the case of nutritional and healthy claims.
 Misleading statements or illustrations must be avoided.

-For warning labeling, this applies only to processed products with added sodium/salt, sugars or saturated fats, and whose content is above the thresholds established in Resolution 810.
-In case the product surpasses the nutrient quantities, a circular warning label that states "high in," and whose dimensions and colors are specified under the new regulation, must be included in front of package.
-The new regulation sets restriction for the use of nutritional and healthy claims in case the processed food has one or more warning labels.
+For warning labeling, this applies only to processed products with added sodium/salt, sugars, saturated and trans fats, and whose content is above the thresholds established in Resolution 810, amended by Resolution 2492.
+Warning symbols also apply for processed products with any amount of added sweeteners.
+In case the product surpasses the nutrient quantities, an octagonal-shape warning label that states "excess in," must be placed in front of package.
+The same obligation applies to processed products that contain any amount of sweeteners.
+The dimensions and colors of the octagonal-shape warning symbol are specified under Resolution 2492, which also prohibit the use of nutritional and healthy claims in case the processed food has one or more warning labels.

 Health claims on labels should be carefully crafted.
 Article 272 of Law 9 of January 24, 1979 states: "It is forbidden to allude to medical, preventative or healing proprieties or any false specifications about the real nature, origin, composition or quality of food and beverages, on labels or any other publicity."
-Similar to Resolution 333, the Resolution 810 seeks to establish the technical rules for labeling packaged foods for human consumption.
-Article23 of Resolution 810 sets the requirements for health claims on food packages.